sarthakparekh007/Authentication-API/README.md

 - isPrivate

-For Google Auth You need to add your client id and client secret id
+For Google Auth You need to add your client id and client secret id in login route file